StefanGIvan/veridion-challenge-4/readme.txt

 'full_dedupe.csv' - pandas deduped data
 'fuzzy_dedupe.csv' - fuzzy deduped data

-Even though did these steps, 'fuzzy_dedupe.csv' produced more rows than 'full_raw.csv' file and it took 5 minutes to run.
+Even though I did these steps, 'fuzzy_dedupe.csv' produced more rows than 'full_raw.csv' file and it took 7 minutes to run.
+One problem lies in characters, specifically new lines("\n") which might produce more rows.
+I stripped out embedded newlines and quouted every field, so commas/quotes don't break the csv.
+Finally, I reported both pandas dedude and fuzzy dedupe row counts.
+Different methods need to be implemmented for faster output in fuzzy.